How to Fix a Chipped Tooth?

 Repairing a Chipped Tooth in Herndon, VA

 Remember, do not wait to fix your chipped or damaged tooth.
 If you live in the Herndon, VA area and have a chipped tooth or any other dental issue, trust Dr. Jefferies to restore the health and appearance of your smile.
-Call (703) 570-1152 or contact us online to schedule an appointment.
+Schedule an appointment today.